pjanthony2001/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature

-#### Proposed Implementation
+The undo/redo mechanism is facilitated by `HistoryManager`.
+This class implements certain methods:

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
-Additionally, it implements the following operations:
+* `HistoryManager#rollBackState()` - Rolls back to the previous state in the history.

-* `VersionedAddressBook#commit()` — Saves the current address book modelState in its history.
+* `HistoryManager#rollForwardState()` - Rolls forward to the next state in the history.
-* `VersionedAddressBook#undo()` — Restores the previous address book modelState from its history.
+* `HistoryManager#addState()` - Adds a new T state to the history, removing subsequent states.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book modelState from its history.
+* `HistoryManager#getCurrState()` - Gets the current state from the history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `History` interface as `History#rollBackState()`, `History#rollForwardState()`, `History#addState()` and `History#getCurrState()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book modelState, and the `currentStatePointer` pointing to that single address book modelState.
+The `HistoryManager<ModelState>` will be initialized with the initial `modelState`, and the `currentStateIdx` is set to 0, indicating that it is at the very first index.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
 The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified modelState of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book modelState.
+After the `delete` command is executed, the method `Model#updateModelState()` is called, causing the modified model state of the application after the `delete 5` command to be added to `states` list in `HistoryManager`, by an invocation of the `History#addState()` method.
+The `currentStateIdx` is shifted to 1.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book modelState to be saved into the `addressBookStateList`.
+The `add` command also calls `Model#updateModelState()`, causing another modified application model state to be saved into the `states` list.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book modelState will not be saved into the `addressBookStateList`.
+**Note:** If a command fails its execution, it will not call `Model#updateModelState()`, so the model state will not be saved into the `states` list.

 </box>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book modelState, and restores the address book to that modelState.
+The `undo` command will call `Model#rollBackState()`, in turn calling `History#rollBackState`, which will decrement the `currentStateIdx` once, retrieving and restoring the address book to the model state at that index.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />

 <box type="info" seamless>

 **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook modelState, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather than attempting to perform the undo.
+The call to `Model#rollBackState()` will throw a checked exception, which will be caught and return an error to the user rather than attempting to perform the undo.

 </box>